 A truly delicious Easter bake for the family.

-Take a large, greased, 2lb/800g bread tin.
+- Take a large, greased, 2lb/800g bread tin.
 Divide the dough into three equal parts and gently shape them round.
-Take care not to squash the prunes or handle the dough too much so that it warms up.
+Take care not to squash the California Prunes or handle the dough too much so that it warms up.
 You don’t want a buttery mess!

 - Place the three dough balls in the tin, cover with a clean plastic bag and leave to rise at room temperature until the loaf is about 50% bigger.